Ehrherdt History, Family Crest & Coats of Arms

 Early History of the Ehrherdt family

-Another 227 words (16 lines of text) covering the years 1824, 1391, 1573, 1854 and 1808 are included under the topic Early Ehrherdt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ehrherdt research.
+Another 114 words (8 lines of text) covering the years 1824, 1391, 1573, 1854 and 1808 are included under the topic Early Ehrherdt History in all our PDF Extended History products and printed products wherever possible.

 Ehrherdt Spelling Variations